elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 # VSCode Commands

 The less you rely on the mouse the better.
-Although VSCode allows you to use the mouse for everything making the tool approachable to newbies, for virtually everything you can do with a mouse, you can do with a keyboard.
-A keyboard shortcut is ALWAYS faster.
+Although VSCode allows you to use the mouse for everything making the tool approachable to newbies, although for virtually everything you can do with a mouse, you can do FASTER with a keyboard shortcut.

 ```text
 Mouse